TheDomcio/WonderfulPolishLanguage/README.md

 ## Audio

+- [Polska-poezja.pl](https://polska-poezja.pl/lista-wierszy) - An interesting website where you can find Polish poems and listen to them in a audio form.

 - [My playlist with "The best of Polish music creations"](https://www.youtube.com/watch?v=CCw3rMng0nw&list=PL2yH5_nRkFqwxh63njdnt3emJ0rq0f2fp) - I have created a playlist of songs that are memorable, also a part of the Polish culture, often many jokes - references to them.
 I update it from time to time as soon as I have a "marathon of listening to music".
 So that's the playlist of "core songs of Poland" (But there's not much Disco Polo here anyway, I keep it to a minimum because it's still a subjective playlist, and I'm already bored with this genre and I think then that it's mostly "homogenous").
 I'm also interested in Polish music from different times, so you'll find some older songs there, I'm also trying to add the best quality version to the playlist, and not thrown by a third party in very poor and even more compressed quality.
 - [Lista przebojów TOP 30](https://kinopolskamuzyka.pl/top-30)  - TOP 30 of Polish music hits by Kino Polska Muzyka.
 The vote is repeated every week, so the ranking is often refreshed (Many Polish hits are so good that they always appear on the rankings, so it's usually just about a place on the list).
 - [Polski Top Wszech Czasów](https://pl.wikipedia.org/wiki/Polski_Top_Wszech_Czas%C3%B3w) - The list of TOP 100 best Polish music works of all time, updated every year and created by [Polskie Radio Program III](https://pl.wikipedia.org/wiki/Polskie_Radio_Program_III).